ATS AI Quality Inspection Case Study

 ATS trained a deep learning model to detect the presence and location of air bubbles – a problem previously not possible to solve with traditional machine vision tools.
 One hundred images with different liquids and fill levels, from different production batches, were used to teach an object detection model to locate bubbles within the liquid.

-Seventy percent of images were allocated to a training set, 15% to a validation set, and 15% to a test set.
+70% of images were allocated to a training set, 15% to a tuning (validation) set and 15% to a test set.
 In the training set, there were 89 bubbles labeled of varying sizes and locations.
 Once all the images were collected, the labeling and training process took less than 8 hours.
 The model trained had a mean average precision of 0.966, indicating a very good overlap of the labeled bounding boxes versus the predicted bounding boxes.

 The deep neural network trained to detect bubbles was then integrated into the existing vision inspection, consisting of traditional tools to take accurate measurements of the fill level.
 The new inspection calculated the volume in each tube, as it previously did but, if an air bubble was present, its volume would be subtracted from the tube measurement.